-For further information regarding the consumer rights and appeals process, please visit www.deltadentalri.com and click on Members.
+For further information regarding the consumer rights and appeals process, please visit www.deltadentalri.com/Member/PublicConsumerRightsAndAppeals.

 Administrative Appeal Response Letters

 The letter you receive from Neighborhood will include identification of the specific information considered for your appeal and an explanation of the basis for the decision.